Genre: Country / Western / Outlaw Southern Rock

 Highlights throughout Butler's career include being chosen as a Top 12 participant in Alberta’s Project WILD (2019).
 Prior to that, she released two songs to streaming services and Canadian Radio, 'I'll Drive The Truck' (2017) and 'Gravel Road' (2015).
 She was the winner of the Global Country Star Search (2014), crowned The Calgary Stampede Nashville North Star (2013) and won Ranchman’s Rising Star Award (2012).
 She's opened for Top Canadian Country Recording Artists, George Canyon, Aaron Pritchett, Bobby Wills and Meghan Patrick.

-Away from the stage and songwriting, you will find Butler with her dogs, in her backyard surrounded by agriculture, ranching and a beautiful rocky mountain skyline.
+Away from the stage and songwriting, you will find Butler with her dogs, in her backyard surrounded by agriculture, ranching, teaching vocal lessons and viewing a beautiful rocky mountain skyline.